Rizzy1857/Styx/README.md

 This project addresses a critical banking operations challenge: **Safely decommissioning risky APIs without breaking dependent systems.**

 Styx is a hackathon prototype that enables organizations to identify zombie APIs (unused, outdated, or deprecated), understand blast radius through dependency mapping, and detect anomalies in real-time.
-The platform combines machine learning (Isolation Forest) trained on live traffic metrics, security posture analysis, and interactive visualizations.
+The platform combines machine learning (Isolation Forest) using features derived from live telemetry metrics, security posture analysis, and interactive visualizations.
 In its current form, it uses **Nginx log tailing** to simulate the telemetry collection of a true eBPF-based enterprise tool.

 ## Live Demo